x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/integrate-office-365-with-an-email-add-on-service.md

 For more information, see [Add your domain to Microsoft 365](https://docs.microsoft.com/microsoft-365/admin/setup/add-domain).

-## Step 4: Create an inbound connector to receive messages from the email add-on service
+## Step 4: Create a connector from your organization's email server to Office 365 to receive messages from the email add-on service

 The important settings for the connector are: